armory/docs/content/en/scale-agent/_index.md

 Since the Agent service does outbound calls only, you can have Agent services running on-premises or in public clouds such as AWS, GCP, Azure, Oracle, or Alibaba.

-What Armory Enterprise can do in the target cluster is limited by what it is running as:
+What Armory CD can do in the target cluster is limited by what it is running as:

 - a `serviceAccount` in Agent mode
 - a `kubeconfig` setup for infrastructure or Spinnaker service mode

 Communications are secured with TLS and optionally mTLS.

-Furthermore, in [Agent mode](#agent-mode), Armory Enterprise never gets credentials, and account registration is dynamic.
+Furthermore, in [Agent mode](#agent-mode), Armory CD never gets credentials, and account registration is dynamic.

 ## Scalability